sq

 When verifying signatures, sq

-might reject a signature and returns an error, even if the correct certificate is available.
-One reason for this behavior is located in sq
+might reject a signature and return an error, even if the correct certificate is available.
+One reason for this behavior concerns how the validity of a certificate is determined.

 A certificate is considered invalid, if its internal binding signatures are only made with deprecated hash algorithms (like SHA1).
 This can be fixed with sq cert lint